gulfiliz/gulfiliz.github.io/_posts/2026-01-12-bells-theorem.md

 Bell's theorem tells us
 that the universe is nonlocal.

-These two facts are compatible — but their compatibility is not obvious.
-The reconciliation requires that nonlocality not be usable for signaling — a constraint that quantum mechanics satisfies by precise calibration.
+These two facts are compatible, but their compatibility is not obvious.
+The reconciliation requires that nonlocality not be usable for signaling, a constraint that quantum mechanics satisfies by precise calibration.

 Why?
 We don't know.

 **Realism is in trouble.**

-If you want to maintain locality — if you find nonlocal hidden variables unacceptable — then you must abandon realism: the idea that physical quantities have definite values prior to measurement.
+If you want to maintain locality, if you find nonlocal hidden variables unacceptable, then you must abandon realism: the idea that physical quantities have definite values prior to measurement.

 The moon is not there when nobody looks.
 Not as a philosophical conceit.